Broken Hearts for the Lost

 Obedience to the Call

 Again its good to remember that the worst job at witnessing is still better than not witnessing at all.
 The power in the message and not in the messenger and God is the One Who calls and draws men and women to Christ and not you or me.
 You are simply being obedient and God draws people to Jesus Christ and does so by the Holy Spirit so you are not responsible for their rejecting or accepting the message (John 6:44).
 Sometimes you plant and someone else will water.
 At other times you will water what someone has planted.
 But as always, God gives the increase.
-As Paul said in I Corinthians 3:6,7, “I have planted, Apollos watered; but God gave the increase.
+As Paul said in I Corinthians 3:6-7, “I have planted, Apollos watered; but God gave the increase.
 So neither he who plants nor he who waters is anything, but only God, who makes things grow.“ It is their response to His ability.
-Below is a simple decision card that you can use or the ABC’s of salvation will work too.

-A. Admit you are a sinner.
-“There is no one righteous, not even one … for all have sinned and fall short of the glory of God.”
+None of us are good enough to be saved and in fact, “There is no one righteous, not even one … for all have sinned and fall short of the glory of God.”
 Romans 3:23 and 6:23.
 Ask God’s forgiveness.
 “Everyone who calls on the name of the Lord will be saved.”
 Romans 10:13

-B. Believe in Jesus.
-Put your trust in Him as your only hope of salvation.
-“For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
-John 3:16 (See John 14:6.)
-Become a child of God by receiving Christ.
-“To all who receive him, to those who believed in his name, he gave the right to become children of God.”
+You must put your trust in Christ as your only hope of salvation (Acts 4:12; John 14:6.)
+John wrote, “To all who receive him, to those who believed in his name, he gave the right to become children of God.”
 John 1:12 (See Revelation 3:20.)

-C. Confess that Jesus is your Lord.
+You must publically confess that Jesus is your Lord.
 “If you confess with your mouth, ‘Jesus is Lord,’ and believe in your heart that God raised him from the dead, you will be saved.”
-Romans 10:9 (See verse 10.)
+Romans 10:9 (See verse 10-12.)

 The Holy Bible, New International Version